skip to content

 Classics, Pembroke College

-PhD thesis: Plato and the Rule of Law (TBC)
+PhD thesis: Plato, Mortality, and Law

 Research interests:

-1. Ancient Philosophy
+1. Ancient Philosophy (especially Plato and Platonism)

-3. Political Philosophy
+2. Political Philosophy

 Who or what inspired you to pursue your research interests?